 Bring along at least one flashlight with fully charged batteries.
 It can be useful when nature calls in the night.
 I love to keep a nice big Mag Light in my car at all times for emergencies as it could also be used as a weapon.
 If you have one, head lamps are super convenient for camping as it leaves your hands free and is good for reading in your tent at night.
 They look very dorky however!
-Also try not to shine your headlight into other people’s campsites.
-That is very rude.
+Also try not to shine your headlight into other people’s campsites and wake them up or blind them.

 They sell headlamps and flashlights with red filters to prevent night blindness, those are really great if you like to stargaze.

 If you like you can bring a guidebook or two about the local flora, fauna, fungi, geology or history and do some field identification.
 There are even apps if you prefer to use your phone for everything.
 One other piece of equipment you may want to bring along is a pair of binoculars.
 Observing nature is fun!
 Just don’t use them to spy on other campers! haha.